 Success rates are in the 95% range when performed by a Specialist with a microscope.
 Factors that limit the success are the presence of lateral canals or irregularities in the root canal system that are difficult to thoroughly clean, or cracks in the tooth that permit contamination from the outside of the tooth.
 These limiting factors are infrequent and are much more easily rectified by a Specialist in Endodontics performing their procedures under a microscope.
 The majority of endodontically treated teeth remain comfortable and functional for a long time.

-If you would like your current dentist to refer you to see Federico, then we welcome referrals.
+If you would like your current dentist to refer you to see Ruben, then we welcome referrals.
 More information on these can be found by clicking here.

 Sign up to our newsletter below to be notified of latest offers and promotions from Elliott McCarthy.